supreetsingh10/NewCommands/README.md

 # NewCommands
 I made these command, when I didn't find a good alternative, and I had to stick to shell scripting to automate things.
+This will move all the files except the files you do not want to move.

 ## **smv**